How to track a cougar in Washington

 It can almost be too much of a good thing.
 This much data can be hard to handle.
-Over the next two episodes of "The Wild," we’re going to be taking a look at how technology is changing the way field researchers and wildlife scientists do their work.
+Over the next two episodes of THE WILD, we’re going to take a look at how technology is changing the way field researchers and wildlife scientists do their work.

 And we're going to learn that tech is nothing without some good old fashioned field skills.
 Researchers still use the basics, especially when it comes to catching a cougar.